virtualramblas/python-notebooks-repo/README.md

 - 2x slow-motion video filtering using FLAVR
 - Image reshuffling, retargeting and style transfer with Efficient GPNN
 - Mobile Face Swap (images and videos) on CPU
+- DRPreter (Drug Response PREdictor and interpreTER) model training and test